mandrecut/hash_block_ciphers/README.md

 # Hash Block Ciphers

-This is an encryption method based on hash functions.
+This is an encryption method based on hash functions:

-The method is described here:

 Warning, "do it yourself encryption" is not encouraged, better use an existing validated approach.
 The method described here was developed only for educational purposes, it is not fully tested and validated,